smiegles/crossdomain/README.md

 # crossdomain
-Crossdomain exploiting - insecure flash file documents
+Crossdomain exploiting - exploiting insecure crossdomain.xml files.

 ### How to use this?